devrandom/wxWidgets-release/README.md

 This directory is created by the Gitian `gsign` command, after a successful `gbuild`.
 It can be verified with `gverify`.

-The source is wxWidgets-2.9.1 obtained from the wxWidgets site.
+The source is wxWidgets-2.9.1 as obtained from the wxWidgets site.
+A patch is provided in inputs/ and should be copied to the gitian inputs/ directory before building.

 Normally, all output manifests in the result files should be identical between different signers.